HW Instructions

 - Milestone 3: regression

-All milestones will require one group member to post the relevant .qmd
+All milestones will require you to post the relevant .qmd

 file and .html